Lactase persistence: Africa

 The situation is more complex in Africa, where all five main lactase persistence variants are found.

 The presence of T*13910 alleles among the Khoe pastoralists is ascribed to gene flow from Europe.
 However, the presence of other alleles signals gene flow from East Africa.

 It has been hypothesized that the G*13915 variant dispersed from the Middle East, in association with the domestication of the Arabian camel.

-The G-14009 mutation is based in Ethiopia.
+The G-14009 variant is based in Ethiopia.

 The G*13907 variant is concentrated among Afroasiatic speakers in Northeast Africa.

 The C*14010 allele is today most common among pastoralist groups inhabiting eastern Africa, from where it is thought to have spread along with pastoralism into parts of southern Africa.
 Ultimately, the C*14010 lactase persistence variant is believed to have arrived from the Sahara in areas that were previously inhabited by Afroasiatic-speaking populations.
 This was deduced from the existence of animal husbandry- and milking-related loanwords of Afroasiatic origin in various Nilo-Saharan and Niger-Congo languages, as well as from the earliest appearance of processed milk lipids on ceramics which were found at the Tadrart Acacus archaeological site in Libya (radiocarbon-dated to c.
-7,500 BP, close to the estimated age of the C*14010 mutation).
+7,500 BP, close to the estimated age of the C*14010 variant).

 The evolutionary processes driving the rapid spread of lactase persistence in some populations are not known.
 Among some populations inhabiting East Africa, lactase persistence has gone from negligible to near-ubiquitous frequencies in just 3000 years, suggesting a very strong selective pressure.
 Some studies also proposed that selection for lactase persistence is not as strong as supposed (soft selective sweep), and that its strength varies a lot depending on particular environmental conditions.

 Post animal domestication, individuals gained the ability to tolerate lactose after weaning from infancy.
 This offered a crucial advantage to humans through natural selection by creating genetic variances.

 Neolithic agriculturalists, who may have resided in Northeast Africa and the Near East, may have been the source population for lactase persistence variants, including –13910*T, and may have been subsequently supplanted by later migrations of peoples.
 The Sub-Saharan West African Fulani, the North African Tuareg, and European agriculturalists, who are descendants of these Neolithic agriculturalists, share the lactase persistence variant –13910*T. While shared by Fulani and Tuareg herders, compared to the Tuareg variant, the Fulani variant of –13910*T has undergone a longer period of haplotype differentiation.
 The Fulani lactase persistence variant –13910*T may have spread, along with cattle pastoralism, between 9686 BP and 7534 BP, possibly around 8500 BP; corroborating this timeframe for the Fulani, by at least 7500 BP, there is evidence of herders engaging in the act of milking in the Central Sahara.